edgedb/edgedb/docs/stdlib/set.rst

     :index: cardinality singleton

-    Check that the input set contains no more than one element.
+    Returns :eql:type:`anytype` based on condition of if the set is singular.

     If the input set contains more than one element, ``assert_single`` raises a ``CardinalityViolationError``.
 This function is useful as a runtime cardinality assertion in queries and computed expressions that should always return sets with at most a single element, but where static cardinality inference is not capable enough or outright impossible.
-An optional *message* named argument can be used to customize the error message.
+An optional ``message`` named argument can be used to customize the error message.

     .. code-block:: edgeql-repl